-One of the things that has come up repeatedly in discussions of Christmas here and on other atheist blogs I read is that the holiday is now thoroughly secular.
+Atheist Revolution and on a number of other atheist blogs I read is that the holiday is now thoroughly secular.
 Most people, it is claimed, no longer regard Christmas as a religious holiday at all.
 When one considers how thoroughly commercialized Christmas has become in the U.S., it is easy to see why people would suggest that it is now a secular holiday.
 However, a recent Gallup poll calls this claim into question.

-According to Gallup, 51% of Americans surveyed consider Christmas a "strongly religious" holiday, over 60% attend religious services, and 78% say that they take time to reflect on the alleged birth of Jesus.
-In fact, their results suggest a slight increase in the proportion of those who celebrate Christmas who feel that it is a "strongly religious" holiday since the previous poll was administered.
+According to Gallup, 51% of Americans surveyed consider Christmas a "strongly religious" holiday, over 60% attend religious services, and 78% say that they take time to reflect on the alleged birth of a historical Jesus.
+In fact, the results suggest a slight increase in the proportion of those celebrating Christmas who feel that it is a "strongly religious" holiday since the previous poll was administered.

-To be fair, their results also indicate that Americans who celebrate Christmas are more likely to participate in various secular traditions than religious ones.
-However, the Gallup data do not come close to supporting the commonly heard claim that Christmas is not a religious holiday for most Americans.
+To be fair, Gallup's results also indicate that Americans who celebrate Christmas are more likely to participate in various secular traditions than religious ones.
+Still, the Gallup data do not appear to support the commonly heard claim that Christmas is not a religious holiday for most Americans.